dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 ![PlatformInfo](https://i.imgur.com/CrqeCea.png)

-For setting up the SMBIOS info, we'll use acidanthera's [macserial](https://github.com/acidanthera/MacInfoPkg/releases) application.
+For setting up the SMBIOS info, we'll use CrpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) application.

 For this example, we'll choose the iMacPro1,1 SMBIOS but some SMBIOS play with certain GPUs better than others: